 - Antithrombotic therapy appears to be a promising therapy for preventing SGA in high-risk women.
 However, there is insufficient evidence, especially concerning serious adverse effects, to recommend its use.

-Further reading & references
+Further reading and references

-- Small-for-Gestational-Age Fetus, Investigation and Management; Royal College of Obstetricians and Gynaecologists Green top guideline (Mar 2013)
+The Investigation and Management of the Small-for-Gestational-Age Fetus; Royal College of Obstetricians and Gynaecologists Green-top guideline (updated January 2014)